yassouali/fast.ai_notes/cutting_edge_DL/lecture11.md

     return F.cross_entropy(input.view(-1,nc), target.view(-1))
 ```

-And per usual, we create our optimizer, our model, and then use them to creata a learner, find the correct learing rate and then fit our model.
+And per usual, we create our optimizer, our model, and then use them to create a learner, find the correct learning rate and then fit our model.

 ```python
 opt_fn = partial(optim.Adam, betas=(0.8, 0.99))